National Collegiate Athletic Association

-The National Collegiate Athletic Association (NCAA) is a nonprofit organization that regulates student athletics among about 1,100 schools in the United States, Canada, and Puerto Rico.
-It also organizes the athletic programs of colleges and universities in the United States and Canada and helps over 500,000 college student athletes who compete annually in college sports.
-The organization is headquartered in Indianapolis, Indiana.
+The National Collegiate Athletic Association (NCAA) is a nonprofit organization that regulates student athletics among about 1,100 schools in the United States, and 1 in Canada.
+It also organizes the athletic programs of colleges and helps over 500,000 college student athletes who compete annually in college sports.
+The headquarters is located in Indianapolis, Indiana.

-Until 1957, the NCAA was a single division for all schools.
+Until the 1956–57 academic year, the NCAA was a single division for all schools.
 That year, the NCAA split into the University Division and the College Division.
 In August 1973, the current three-division system of Division I, Division II, and Division III was adopted by the NCAA membership in a special convention.
-Under NCAA rules, Division I and Division II schools can offer scholarships to athletes for playing a sport.
+Under NCAA rules, Division I and Division II schools can offer athletic scholarships to students.
 Division III schools may not offer any athletic scholarships.
 Generally, larger schools compete in Division I and smaller schools in II and III.
 Division I football was further divided into I-A and I-AA in 1978, while Division I programs that did not have football teams were known as I-AAA.
-In 2006, Divisions I-A and I-AA were respectively renamed the Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS).
-In its 2016–17 fiscal year, the NCAA took in $1.06 billion in revenue, over 82% of which was generated by the Division I men's basketball tournament.
+In 2006, Divisions I-A and I-AA were, respectively, renamed the Football Bowl Subdivision (FBS) and Football Championship Subdivision (FCS).
+In its 2022–23 fiscal year, the NCAA generated $1.28 billion in revenue, $945 million (74%) of which came from airing rights to the Division I men's basketball tournament.

-Controversially, the NCAA formerly capped the benefits that collegiate athletes could receive from their schools.
+Controversially, the NCAA substantially restricts the kinds of benefits and compensation (including paid salary) that collegiate athletes could receive from their schools.
 The consensus among economists is these caps for men's basketball and football players benefit the athletes' schools (through rent-seeking) at the expense of the athletes.
 Economists have subsequently characterized the NCAA as a cartel.
-On June 21, 2021, the Supreme Court of the United States unanimously ruled that the education-related benefit caps the NCAA imposes on student athletes are in violation of US antitrust law.
+In 2021, the Supreme Court of the United States unanimously ruled that some of these NCAA restrictions on student athletes are in violation of US antitrust law.
+The NCAA settled a lawsuit in May 2024 allowing member institutions to pay Division I athletes who have played since 2016.